Jessica Chapnik Kahn: Acting career

 Chapnik Kahn trained as an actress in New York City for two years at the Atlantic Theater Company Acting School, which was founded by playwright David Mamet.
 While living in New York, she acted in a string of plays, and on returning to Sydney she continued working in theatre.
 In 2006 she joined Australian TV drama Home and Away, playing Sam Tolhurst/Holden.
-The role was originally a three-month contract, but was extended to almost two years due to the storyline’s popularity.
+The role was originally a three-month contract, but was extended to almost two years due to the storyline's popularity.
 Chapnik Kahn later had a guest role in the American adventure/fantasy series Legend of the Seeker, playing Anna Brighton.
 The episodes (episode 12: "Home" and episode 14: "Hartland") were broadcast in early 2009 on Disney-ABC Domestic Television.
 In 2009 she also starred in the Spanish-speaking short film Amanecer (Daybreak), directed by Alvaro D. Ruiz, a film that won several awards in Latin film festivals worldwide.

 Writing career

 Chapnik Kahn published her first children's book in 2018 called Lenny and the Ants.
 It was illustrated by Australian artist Matthew Martin.
-In 2019, she released a collection of poems and drawings called MADRE, inspired by the birth of her son, Lev.
-The book was published by Mother Courage.
+In 2019, she released a collection of poems and drawings called MADRE, inspired by the birth of her son.
+In 2020, she co-wrote the biography A Repurposed Life which was longlisted for an ABIA Award for Biography Book of the Year in 2021.

 Jessica has directed and co-directed music videos for her Appleonia albums.
-In 2013 she directed a music video for Ben Lee for his song 'On My Knees'.
+In 2013 she directed a music video for Ben Lee's song "On My Knees".

 Personal life

 In 2011 Chapnik Kahn married musician Nadav Kahn, formerly of art rock band Gelbison.
-They have a son, Lev Vishnu.
+In 2016 their son Lev Vishnu was born, followed by their daughter Shemi Jayasri in 2020.

 Awards and nominations

 ARIA Music Awards

-The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
+The ARIA Music Awards is an annual awards ceremony held by the Australian Recording Industry Association.
 They commenced in 1987.